There are two types of super contributions:

 Three year bring-forward* limit

-*People under 65 at any point during the financial year may be able to bring forward two years’ of after-tax super payments, allowing you to contribute up to three times the cap at once or at any time during the three financial years.
-Note that a higher bring-forward amount applies if you exceeded the applicable cap in 2016/17 or 2017/18.
+*People under 67 at any point during the financial year may be able to bring forward two years’ of after-tax super payments, allowing you to contribute up to three times the cap at once or at any time during the three financial years.
+Note that a higher bring-forward amount applies if you exceeded the applicable cap in 2019/20 or 2020/21.
+A work test applies to any contribution made after age 67.

 - a reduced after-tax (non-concessional) contribution limit;